Does Homeowners Insurance Cover Dog Bites?

 State laws pertaining to dog bites, which are a combination of local and state laws, can change.
 See what your state’s approach has been recently with a comprehensive look at dog bite laws by state.

 Teach Your Kids How to Avoid Dog Bites

 If you have children, download this fun coloring and activity book provided by the California Department of Public Health.
 The kids will enjoy it, and learn some important tips about how to be safe around dogs.

 Ask your homeowners insurance provider if your policy covers dog-related injuries.
 If it doesn’t, consider purchasing separate liability insurance for your dog.
 Find out more about how pet insurance works.
-Learn about homeowners insurance and compare coverage rates using this page with our online tool.
+Learn about homeowners insurance and compare coverage rates using this page with our our online home insurance quote tool.